Tggl/tggl-doc/docs/developers/api/types-introspection.md

 ## Context properties

 Context [properties](../../doc/concepts/context) are listed with their type.
 Each type is represented by a JSON value in the context, for instance the `VERSION` type is represented by a string, the `DATE` type is represented by a number or a string, etc. Some types have additional options like the `SELECT` type which has a list of possible values.

+In addition to the type, each property has a `hidden` boolean property which indicates whether the property has been hidden or not from the dashboard.

 |Type|Represented by|Options|
 |-|-|-|